 “How long can a guest stay in my rental property with me before it becomes a problem?”
-Tenant, NSW

 “Everyone is a little different with this, as it can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.

 “Any longer than that, and it will appear as though you are subletting the property without the owner’s prior consent, which is a breach of the Residential Tenancy Agreement and most likely, your Strata by-laws.”

 Emma said it’s always best to be upfront and honest with your real estate agent from the get-go.

 “When in doubt, just ask, and we’ll be able to let you know how best to proceed,” she said.

 A good rule to remember: The leaseholder is always responsible for their guests.
 If complaints are received, they will ultimately fall on the person who is on the lease agreement.

 Your right to quiet enjoyment at the property